Klus3kk/c1ue3Dengine/README.md

 </details>

 ## Overview
 C1ue Engine is a 3D rendering engine developed for creating and managing 3D objects and scenes.
 This engine leverages OpenGL for rendering, GLFW for window management, and Nuklear for the graphical user interface.
-It supports a wide range of features including various object types, texture management, PBR materials, camera control, and real-time rendering. :smile:
+It supports a wide range of features including various object types, texture management, PBR materials, camera control, and real-time rendering.

 ### Features
 * Rendering: Utilizes OpenGL for efficient rendering of 3D objects.